Tech-at-DU/ACS-1410-Introduction-to-Swift/Lessons/06-SwiftUI2/README.md

 TextField("Enter your password", text: $password)
 ```

-Means the value is being accessed through the property wrapper.
+This means the value is being accessed through the property wrapper.
 Swift handles the two-way binding. **We read and update the value.**

 <!-- > -->